el-moudni-hicham/bigdata-hdfs-map-reduce/README.md

 ## Summary

-We have Successfully created the Hadoop MapReduce Project in Java and executed the MapReduce job on Ubuntu.
+I successfully created the Hadoop MapReduce Project in Java and executed the MapReduce job on Ubuntu.